WorkspaceBuilt with Claude

 Stack

-• Next.js 15 (App Router) — static rendering for every page, zero client-side data fetching.
+• Next.js 15 (App Router): static rendering for every page, zero client-side data fetching.

-• React 19 + TypeScript — strict mode on.
+• React 19 + TypeScript, strict mode on.

-• Tailwind CSS — design tokens defined in tailwind.config.ts, custom ink + accent palettes.
+• Tailwind CSS: design tokens defined in tailwind.config.ts, custom ink + accent palettes.

-• MDX via next-mdx-remote — case studies are content files, not React components.
+• MDX via next-mdx-remote: case studies are content files, not React components.
 Edit a paragraph, redeploy in 30 seconds.

 • Gray-matter for front-matter (metrics, stack, ordering, featured flag).

-• Vercel for hosting + preview deploys.
+• Vercel for hosting and preview deploys.

 • Puppeteer for the résumé PDF pipeline (separate repo).